dirtsimple/php-server/README.md

 ### Configuration Templating

-This image uses [gomplate](https://github.com/hairyhenderson/gomplate) to generate arbitrary configuration files from templates.
+This image uses [dockerize templates](https://github.com/jwilder/dockerize#using-templates) to generate arbitrary configuration files from templates.
 Templates are loaded from two locations:

 * The `/tpl` directory (created at build-time and supplied by this image)
 * The `$CODE_BASE/conf-tpl` directory, found in your code checkout, volume mount, or derived image